Department of Physics

 - Standard Physics

-†PHYS 490 fulfills the Writing Instruction in the Discipline (WID) graduation requirement for the Standard Physics and Engineering Physics options.
-PHYS 482 fulfills the Writing Instruction in the Discipline (WID) graduation requirement for the Science/Physics - Teacher Education option.
+† PHYS 490 fulfills the Writing Instruction in the Disciplines (WID) graduation requirement for the Standard Physics and Engineering Physics options.
+PHYS 482 fulfills the Writing Instruction in the Disciplines (WID) graduation requirement for the Science/Physics— Teacher Education option.

-Pre-professional programs in Architecture and Engineering are available.
-See Pre-Professional Programs for a detailed description of the requirements.
+A pre-professional program in discipline-specific Engineering is available.
+See Pre-Professional Programs for detailed descriptions of the requirements.

 100 Physics for Society.
-(4) (General Education/Natural Sciences) A survey course in Physics that introduces basic principles and applications in the modern world.
+(4) (General Education/ Natural Sciences) A survey course in Physics that introduces basic principles and applications in the modern world.
 Uses algebra at the high school level.
 3 hrs. lect.; 2 hrs. lab.
+IAI: P1 901L.